What is holistic yoga

 Working with our mats in a circle allows us to connect on an equal footing and to see and hear each person in the room.
 Questions are welcome, your voice is welcome!

 Holistic yoga has occasionally been referred to as a tautology but the reasoning behind the specific name is inspired by the need for a practice which centres healing and inclusivity.
-All Yoga origins lie with the indigenous people of South and East Asia therefore, to try separate Yoga from the rich cultures and history of origin is to dishonour it.
-This is why in my classes you might hear Sanskrit terms and elements of Yoga philosophy.
+All Yoga origins lie with the indigenous people of South and East Asia therefore, to try to separate Yoga from the rich cultures and history of origin is to dishonour it.
+This is why in my classes you might hear Sanskrit terms and elements of Yogic philosophy.

 © Copyright Lisa Wehbe Holistic Yoga & Wellbeing